-- For plaintext keys in volatile storage, the destruction shall be executed by a single overwrite consisting of zeroes. - For plaintext keys in non-volatile storage, the destruction shall be executed by the invocation of an interface provided by a part of the TSF that logically addresses the storage location of the key and performs a single, overwrite consisting of a new value of the key.]
+- For plaintext keys in volatile storage, the destruction shall be executed by a single overwrite consisting of a random value; For FCS_SSHS_EXT.1, after the public key authentication is done, the private key is destructed by zerorizing it. - For plaintext keys in non-volatile storage, the destruction shall be executed by the invocation of an interface provided by a part of the TSF that overwrite three times consisting of zeroes, ones, a random value.]

-that meets the following: [assignment: No standard].
+that meets the following: [assignment: No Standard].

-6.1.2.4 FCS COP.1/DataEncryption
+6.1.2.4 FCS_COP.1/DataEncryption: Cryptographic operation